balanced/balanced-docs/api/rev0/api/bank-account-verifications.rst

   :header_class: alert alert-tab
   :body_class: alert alert-gray

-  For the *test* environment the trial deposit amounts are always 1 and 1
+  For *test marketplaces*, the trial deposit amounts are always 1 and 1.

 .. container:: method-description